Ion-Protocol/nucleus-boring-vault/README.md

 ### AccountantWithRateProviders

-This Accountant provides the exchange rate information needed by the Teller to accept multiple deposit assets, and is designed to be manipulation resitant using the following:
+This Accountant provides the exchange rate information needed by the Teller to accept multiple deposit assets, and is designed to be manipulation resistant using the following:

 1. The share exchange rate is calculated offchain, because it is possible for attackers to manipulate onchain data sources.
 2. Exchange rates written on chain are rate limited, and bound limited.